ZiplEix/notion-row-deleter/README.md

 An internal web tool to archive (soft-delete) all pages of a Notion database with progress tracking.
 Designed for enterprise IT to review, deploy, and operate safely.

+If you just want to use the program, you can download it by clicking on the `<> Code` button and selecting "Download ZIP".
+Then, you can execute the programme `notion-row-deleter-main/dist/notion-row-deleter-windows-amd64.exe`

 ## Overview
 - Purpose: Archive all pages in a Notion Database via Notion API.
 - UI: Simple web form to enter Notion API token and Database ID, plus a live progress page.